Public image of George W. Bush: Enhanced interrogation techniques controversy

 A Pentagon memo lists many interrogation techniques which were requested and approved during Bush's presidency on the basis that "The current guidelines for interrogation procedures at GTMO limit the ability of interrogators to counter advanced resistance".
-The Bush administration's connection to these controversial interrogation techniques has been one of the main considerations in the movement to impeach George W. Bush.
+The Bush administration's connection to these controversial interrogation techniques had been one of the main considerations in the movement to impeach Bush.

 These controversial enhanced interrogation techniques have in several cases become military policy and in response to Abu Ghraib prisoner abuse controversy Germany had looked into seeking to charge Rumsfeld and two others with war crimes.

 Foreign aid

 Under the Bush administration, more aid has been given to Africa than under any other US president or world leader in history, with a total of $15 billion spent to fight AIDS and poverty as well as diplomatic assistance between warring peoples and other humanitarian efforts.
-Yet, it has to be noted that this was in nominal terms.
+However, this was in nominal terms.
 In real terms, he actually lowered the percent of GDP given as aid to foreign countries.